 Chris Leblanc in Portland, OR and Brandon Uttech in Seattle are both certified by Ellis Amdur as Taikyoku Araki-ryū instructors.

-Chris served in a highly decorated law enforcement career for over 28 years, working Patrol, SWAT, and Training assignments and instructing Control Tactics, Patrol Tactics, and Active Threat Response among other topics.
+Chris served in a highly decorated law enforcement career for over 28 years, working in Patrol, SWAT, and Training assignments, and instructed Control Tactics, Patrol Tactics, and Active Threat Response at al levels, among other topics.

 He holds black belts in Judo and Brazilian Jiujitsu, and has been recognized as a Multi-Disciplinary Tactics instructor by Craig Douglas of Shivworks.